 Please note: Borax contains two EDC, according to Environmental Working Group.
 I’ve occasionally used borax for disinfecting, after cleaning up small areas of mold.
 But will now look into safer alternatives.

-I completely avoid synthetic fragrances in my work.
-And won’t knowingly use them in my personal life— meaning my laundry, personal care products, etc.
+I generally avoid synthetic fragrances in my work.
+Also in my personal life— meaning my laundry, personal care products, etc. While I’m not sensitive to fragrance, many others are, especially those with environmental allergies or asthma.
+So why not be considerate?

 I do use essential oils, when they happen to be in the products I buy.
 Mostly almond or peppermint.
 But essential oils are completely optional in my services.
 Just ask!